-This process often referred to as “Phase Zero”.
-This process begins with opportunity identification guided by cor[orate strategy and includes the assessment of technology developments and market objectives.
+This process is often referred to as “Phase Zero”.
+This process begins with opportunity identification guided by corporate strategy and includes the assessment of technology developments and market objectives.
 In this process, we will come up with the project mission statement.

 What is the project mission statement?

-The project mission statement will describe the target for the market for the product business goals, key assumptions, and the constrains.
+The project mission statement will describe the target for the market for the product business goals, key assumptions, and constraints.

-In the planning phase itself, we have to identify the key activities and responsibilities for the different organization (Design, manufacturing, Marketing and some other functions).
+In the planning phase itself, we have to identify the key activities and responsibilities for the different organizations (Design, manufacturing, Marketing, and some other functions).

 As we have already selected the product concept and its time to adopt it and proceed with the divide further sublevel systems and the components and preliminary designs of the key components.
 Along with this preliminary design, a process workflow will be defined which includes the production system and the final assembly.
 So the final outcome in this phase will be the preliminary design, product function, specification of each subsystem and the process workflow.

-As we have the preliminary design of the product, we will proceed with the further details of the product such as the specification of the geometry and the materials and tolerances of components and the identification of the brought out components from suppliers.
+As we have the preliminary design of the product, we will proceed with further details of the product such as the specification of the geometry and the materials and tolerances of components, and the identification of the bought-out components from suppliers.
 A process plan is established and the tooling and is designed for each part to be fabricated within the production system.

 Testing & Refinement